UF-NLPC-Lab/Guides/apptainer/README.md

 Here we outline a few common "gotchas" and out to circumvent them:

 ## File System Mounts
-When you run a container with `apptainer run`, apptainer mounts much of your host filesystem into the container (the opposite of what a Docker user would expect).
-Run with `--containall` to stop this.
+When you run a container with `apptainer run`, apptainer by default mounts your `/home/<username>` directory and several system directories (see [their list](https://apptainer.org/docs/user/main/bind_paths_and_mounts.html#system-defined-bind-paths)).
+You can add the [--contain](https://apptainer.org/docs/user/main/bind_paths_and_mounts.html#contain-containall) but that also creates an in-RAM filesystem for parts of your container, and you may run out of room depending on the kind of job you're doing.

 ## System Files Not Writable & Writable Overlays Disabled
-Apptainer is designed to keep you from writing as few system files as possible (whether you run with `--containall` or not).
+Apptainer is designed to keep you from writing as few system files as possible.
 You can get around this with  `--writable` or `--writable-tmpfs` option and a filesystem overlay, but the HPG admin has disabled overlays.

 Whan you can instead do is convert your `.sif` image to a sandbox directory that contains an editable filesystem: